Complete and continue

 Hospice or Hospital for End-of-Life Care?

-It's Not Clear Cut: Remember that Each Life and Death Is Unique
+It's Not Clear Cut, Because Each Life and Death Is Unique

 19 NON-Effective Responses to Hearing a Person Struggle